xyclose11/Melin/README.md

 1. Enable users to manage (Create, Read, Update, Destroy) references and other related academic forms of media
 2. Allow users to import and export in a variety of formats including but not limited to: _CSV, JSON, Bib(La)Tex, TXT_
-3. Ability for any developer to deploy Melin on their own hardware, to act as its own independent service
+3. Ability for any developer to deploy Melin on their own hardware, with security as a focus out of the box, to act as its own independent service
 4. Allow users to collaborate together within Teams, or on a partner basis
 5. Allow users to share references, bibliographies, and documents
 6. Allow users to collaborate in near real-time on a document